 (1) ERCOT shall establish criteria for evaluating SSR studies.

-(2) If the Security Screening Study determines that an additional SSR study is required, the interconnecting TSP shall perform the more detailed study for the IE prior to initial synchronization.
+(2) If the Security Screening Study determines that an additional SSR study is required, the interconnecting TSP shall perform the more detailed study for the IE prior to Initial Synchronization.
 However, to the extent that the IE can demonstrate with sufficient documentation that the Generation Resource is not vulnerable to SSR and has no negative impact to the ERCOT System, then ERCOT and the interconnecting TSP shall determine whether the IE’s documentation obviates the need for the affected TSP to perform the more detailed study.
 The SSR study shall determine which system configurations create a vulnerability to SSR and endeavor to identify possible measures to mitigate the risk of SSR.

 (3) If studies indicate that a design proposal for a proposed Generation Resource is vulnerable to SSR with the ERCOT Transmission Grid, ERCOT shall consult with the IE and any affected interconnecting TSP(s) and may require a mitigation plan as a condition of interconnection of a Generation Resource.
-ERCOT may require that the TSP(s) mitigate this vulnerability on the ERCOT Transmission Grid and/or the IE mitigate this vulnerability at the generation project prior to initial synchronization.
+ERCOT may require that the TSP(s) mitigate this vulnerability on the ERCOT Transmission Grid and/or the IE mitigate this vulnerability at the generation project prior to Initial Synchronization .
 ERCOT shall approve all mitigation plans.
 Any mitigation plan shall be consistent with NERC Reliability Standards, Protocols, this Planning Guide, Nodal Operating Guides, and Other Binding Documents.

 5.4.8 FIS Study Report and Follow-up

-(1) The TSP(s) will present a preliminary report of its findings and recommendations for each of the study elements to ERCOT, to the IE and to the other TSP(s) via the confidential Transmission Owner Generation Interconnection email list.
+(1) The TSP(s) will present a preliminary report of its findings and recommendations for each of the study elements to ERCOT and to the other TSP(s) via the confidential Transmission Owner Generation Interconnection email list.

 (2) Any questions, comments, proposed revisions, or clarifications by any party shall be made in writing to the TSP(s) within ten Business Days after the issuance of each study report, which may cover one or more study elements.
 ERCOT can extend this review period by an additional 20 Business Days by notifying the affected TSP(s) and the IE that it needs additional time to review the report.

-(3) After considering the information received from ERCOT and other TSPs, the study element(s) report will be deemed complete and the TSP(s) conducting the FIS shall provide a final report to the IE, ERCOT, and all TSPs.
-The TSP(s) conducting the FIS shall submit the dynamic and transient stability analysis and any sub-synchronous oscillation analysis as separate documents from the remainder of the report.
+(3) After considering the information received from ERCOT and other TSPs, the study element(s) report will be deemed complete and a final report shall be provided to ERCOT and all TSPs.
+The TSP(s) conducting the FIS shall submit the sub-synchronous oscillation analysis, if required, as a separate document from the remainder of the report.
 The ten Business Day review period will be used by ERCOT to determine if any transmission upgrades proposed and clearly identified in the Steady-State Study Report need to be submitted to the RPG review process.
 Protocol Section 3.11, Transmission Planning, provides more information on the process to review transmission upgrades that are unrelated to the direct connection of new or modified generation.

+(4) ERCOT shall post to the MIS Secure Area the final study element(s) report within ten Business Days after the study element(s) report has been deemed complete.
+After being posted, the TSP(s) shall send the final study element(s) report to the IE. Study element(s) reports shall not be sent to the IE prior to being posted to the MIS Secure Area.

+(5) The study element(s) report shall not contain sensitive information including, but not limited to, confidential plant design information including stability study model data and parameters and contingencies causing instability.
+The TSP(s) shall provide this information to ERCOT and other TSP(s) upon request.